am610/scone_tools/README.md

 ## Overview

 This toolkit provides utilities to extract, analyze, and visualize supernova data from SCONE TFRecord heatmap files.
-Whether you're performing quality assurance, exploring classification results, or conducting detailed analysis, these tools make it easy to work with SCONE outputs.
+Whether you're exploring classification results, or examining SN candidates, these tools make it easy to work with SCONE outputs.

 ## Features